 The Sodus Bay Phalanx was an ostensibly Fourierist Utopian intentional community.
 Of the roughly three hundred Fourierist communes that sprang up across America in the 1840s, it was the only one whose population was approximately evenly divided between Christians and freethinkers.
 The communal experiment lasted just two years—slightly below the norm for Fourierist communes of that period.

+Complex Beginnings.
 The Sodus Bay Phalanx’s beginnings were complex in many ways, only one of which was fortuitous: its site.
-In February 1826, the United Society of Believers in Christ’s Second Appearing, or Shakers, bought 1,400 acres on the shore of Sodus Bay.
+In February 1826, the United Society of Believers in Christ’s Second Appearing, better known as the Shakers, bought 1,400 acres on the shore of Sodus Bay.
 (Sodus Bay is on the south shore of Lake Ontario, midway between Rochester and Syracuse.)
 There the Shakers built an intentional community comprising orchards, crop lands, and some seventeen buildings.
 Four large extended families occupied the site, about 150 persons in all.
 The community prospered, selling seeds, fruit trees, vegetables, salted fish, flax, and household products such as brooms.
 A grist mill, saw mill, and blacksmith shop were also busy.
 Inspired by the great success of the Erie Canal, local promoters proposed a canal connecting Sodus Point to the Erie Canal at Clyde.
 If built, the canal would have bisected the Shaker commune.
 In 1838, the Shakers sold their tract of land to canal promoters and built a new community in Groveland, New York, near Sonyea.
 Very shortly thereafter, the canal project failed, a delayed casualty of the Panic of 1837—and an empty, fully developed site ideally suitable for some other mid-sized commune went on the market.

 The other complexity concerns the founding of the Phalanx itself.
 That story began on August 22, 1843, when the Fourier Society of the City of Rochester held its first convention at Monroe Hall.
 This event had been promoted by Horace Greeley’s New York Tribune, and convened by Albert Brisbane of New York City, the American Fourierist who had sparked Greeley’s interest in the movement.
 That convention sparked the formation of Utopian communes as far west as Illinois.
 The Rochester Society’s president was the prominent Hicksite Quaker abolitionist Benjamin Fish.
 At this convention was organized the Ontario Phalanx, an entity inspired by the North American Phalanx in New Jersey.
 Its goal was to form one large Fourierist community for all of west-central New York.
 That was the strategy Brisbane had recommended, exhorting those assembled to avoid “small and fragmental undertakings.”
-Six weeks later, on October 14, that strategy was rendered obsolete when the picaresque promoter John Anderson Collins launched a small local Fourierist community at Skaneateles.
+Six weeks later, on October 14, that strategy was shattered when the picaresque promoter John Anderson Collins launched a small local Fourierist community at Skaneateles.
 (Members of that community were almost entirely freethinkers.)
 Five weeks after that, on November 21, 1843, the Fourier Society of Rochester met again at the Athenaeum, an important downtown meeting hall.
 Forsaking regionalism, it rashly urged any group interested in launching a Fourierist community, however narrow its focus, to push ahead and do so.
 For its part, the Ontario Phalanx resolved to establish a more limited community, but its leaders could not agree on a site.
 The Ontario Phalanx split in two.
 The larger faction favored a location in Clarkson, northwest of Rochester.
-A rump group led by Benjamin Fish preferred the “Shaker Tract” on Sodus Bay because it was so well-appointed to house a communal settlement.
+A rump group led by Benjamin Fish preferred the “Shaker Tract” on Sodus Bay because it was so well-appointed.
 This split slowed recruitment for both proposed communes and caused the Fourier Society of Rochester to dissolve.

+The Community Opens, and Immediately Fragments.
 In January 1844, Benjamin Fish and his faction purchased the Shaker Tract.
 Those members already recruited moved in at once.
 This group was roughly equally divided between freethinkers, most of whom were vegetarians, and moderately liberal Christians, most of whom ate meat.
 Conflict erupted immediately over food preferences and more substantive issues, such as whether labor should be permitted on Sundays.
 In addition, large numbers of unskilled or just unproductive "members" thronged the community, drawn by its unsustainable promise of a year’s free room and board.
 Nonetheless, Fish and his compatriots pressed on.

 Around this time, the supporters of the alternative commune site at Clarkson split yet again.
 Small phalanxes were established at both Clarkson and North Bloomfield, New York.
 Each would be short-lived.